HackaDOT-East-Asia/Summer-HackaDOT-2023/README.md

     - Milestones of your project(**This is very important as this is evaluation criteria for 40% of your winning prize**)
     - Demo video link
 - `README.md`
-    - Short description of your team(Team Background)
+    - Short Description of your project
-    - Short description of your project + How to run your code
+    - How to run your code
+    - Description of your team(Team Background)

 ## Judging Criteria